Tuition, Financial Aid, and Finances

 Tuition and Fees

-Tuition and fees are assessed based on the number of credits that you take each term, so your costs can vary from semester to semester.
+Tuition and fees are assessed based on the number of credits you take each term, so your costs can vary from semester to semester.
 Costs can also vary based on your academic program, your residency status, and the specific courses that you take.